ChrisArnault/GraphX/README.md

 We use the mapPartition mechanism to visit partitions

-* we divide the space in a grid (matrix) of cells
+* we divide the space in a matrix (grid) of cells
-* we assume that the connection beteen objects will exist only when objects are close to each other, ie. up to a maximum distance
+* we assume that the connection beteen objects will exist only when objects are close enough to each other, ie. up to a maximum distance
-* then we construct the cell matrix so as the cell size = the max distance
+* in fact, we construct the cell matrix so as the cell size = the max distance
-* thus, each object may only be associated with objects found in the same cell ***or*** in immediate neighbour cells
+* thus, each object may only be associated with objects found in the same cell ***or*** in immediate neighbour cells (neighbours by sides or by corners)
-* we create a "cell_iterator" able to find all immediate neighbour cells of a given cell
+* we create a "cell_iterator" able to visit all immediate neighbour cells around a given cell
 * we define a (lambda) function able to visit all cells plus all neighbour cells of all visited cells

         visit_cells = lambda x: [(src_id, cell, row, col) for i in x]